kc657/JS-Intro-Objects/JS.md

 Variables created with the reserved word `const`:

-* have **block scope** instead of function scope (like `let`)
-* do not get hoisted
 * are **constant** - they can NEVER be changed inside their scope

-### Best Practices for Variable Creation

-Now that ES6 is fully in use, best practices say:
-- prefer `const` for any named values that don't need to change
+* prefer `const` for any named values that don't need to change
-- prefer `let` for any variables that do change
+- prefer `var` for any variables that do change
-- avoid `var`
-- never declare a variable without a keyword

-In WDI, you will use code with `let`, `const`, and `var` so that you can read, write, and debug any version.

 ## Objects